alphagov/govuk-content-navigation/README.md

 * Rakefile default task
     * Fetches taxon and content page metadata (e.g. which pages link to which taxons).
 This will be saved in `app/data/metadata_and_taxons.json`.
-* add_dates.py
-    * Adds date information to the fetched content, based on values in `app/data/metadata_and_taxons.json`.

 #### Fetching content lists for topic pages